 Watch the below video to understand the differences better

 Knowing the differences between balayage and ombre can help you pick the best suitable color for your hair.
-If you are indecisive about what style to go for we hope we’ve helped you out.
-But we believe that no matter what you end up within the end will look smashing on you.
+If you are indecisive about what style to go for, we hope we’ve helped you out.